Ubayd Allah ibn Yahya ibn Khaqan: Life

 Along with al-Fath ibn Khaqan, Ubayd Allah supported al-Mutawakkil's intention to entrust his son al-Mu'tazz as his successor, over al-Muntasir, who was backed by the Turkish and Maghariba guard troops.
 On the night of 10 December 861, when the Turks—certainly with the tacit approval, if not instigation, of al-Muntasir—murdered al-Mutawwakil and al-Fath ibn Khaqan, Ubayd Allah was saved because he was still working late at his office.
 After hearing the commotion and learning of what had transpired, Ubayd Allah and his entourage escaped the palace—they had to break down the locked doors to do so—and, reaching the banks of the Tigris, took boats to the downriver residence of al-Mu'tazz.
 They were too late, however, as al-Mu'tazz had been duped into going to the palace and acknowledging his brother as caliph.
 According to one report in al-Tabari, Ubayd Allah and al-Fath ibn Khaqan had been forewarned of the plot by a Turkish woman, but had disregarded it, confident that no-one would dare carry it out.
 Following the murder of al-Mutawakkil, Ubayd Allah withdrew from politics, and in 862–867 was even exiled to Barqa.
 On the accession of al-Mu'tamid (r.
 870–892) in June 870, he was re-appointed vizier, keeping the post until his death.
 According to Ibn al-Jawzi, he died on 5 August 877 from a blow received during a polo match.

 The famous historian al-Tabari was tutor to Ubayd Allah's sons, reportedly at ten gold dinars a month.
 One of his sons, Muhammad, also became vizier in 912–913, and was an enemy of Ali ibn al-Furat.
 Muhammad's son Abdallah also served briefly as vizier in 924–925.
+Another son, Musa, became a scholar.